priyanshu7101/SpriteMaker/README.md

 made in java
-for making and editing png files
+\nfor making and editing png files
+\nyou will need a jre to run